-- Nobly POS Solutions: Booker is also an active director in the UK company Global Retail Technology Limited, POS payment company controlled by George Urdea, Romania, and Sebastiaan Bruinsma, The Netherlands (Companies Register).
+- Nobly POS Solutions: until March 2021, Booker was an active director in the UK company Global Retail Technology Limited, POS payment company controlled by George Urdea, Romania, and Sebastiaan Bruinsma (Companies Register).
 Payvision was or is one of the partners of this company.
 The company and Booker are currently being sued in court by an affiliate who also accuses Booker of fraud.

 Ferraris, speed boats, and expensive watches.

 According to the Dutch report, Booker, son of a wealthy Amsterdam real estate investor, is engaging, but also the type that leaves it broadly speaking.
 He drives a Ferrari, likes fast boats, and wears luxury watches with suggested retail prices over € 50,000.
 Hence, it’s not really a surprise that he was